 Since there's no such thing as too many cute Valentine's Day card mailboxes, check out this adorable unicorn style.
 Leave one at home for family Valentines and one at school for their classmates' notes.

-A mini set of crayons gets fancied up with heart-shaped holders, perfect for the holiday (or any day, really).
-When kids get sick of coloring, they can stack the crayons on top of one another to make a faux necklace or snake.
+A mini set of crayons receive a stylish upgrade with heart-shaped holders, perfect for the holiday (or any day, really).
+When kids get sick of coloring, they can stack the crayons on top of one another to make a toy snake.

 Get your newborn in the Valentine's Day spirit with a heart-shaped rattle.
 This option from Burro is made of wood, so it can withstand a serious bout of teething.